ObjectModules/deploy/[Mapping]-Comparison.md

 In this section we will explain in details about _a comparison_ in our concept.
 The called process whenever two (2) or more identical sets of _a routine_ is founded.

 _Here we do our best to explain as you might get confused.
-However, in order to get easier on following this section we recommend you to make clear yourself to our [[previous section|[Mapping]-Merging]]._
+However, in order to get easier on following this section we recommend you to make clear yourself to our [[previous section|[Mapping]-Settlement]]._
 ##Basic
 Let's put again all of _[[the mappings|Mapping#our-concept]]_ here: